MWaseemAkram11/news-aggregrator/README.md

 Welcome to the News Aggregator Web App, a modern web application built with React, TypeScript, Tailwind CSS, Storybook, and Docker.
 This project allows users to explore curated news articles seamlessly. 📰✨

+Fetching real data from these three data sources:
+-- The News API
+-- The Guardian API
+-- NYTimes API

 📌 Tech Stack

 React (Latest Version)